attack68/rateslib/docs/source/i_guide.rst

 Multi-currency instruments
 --------------------------

-Lets take a quick look at a multi-currency instrument: the :class:`~rateslib.instruments.FXSwap`.
+Let's take a quick look at a multi-currency instrument: the :class:`~rateslib.instruments.FXSwap`.
 All instruments have a mid-market pricing function :meth:`rate()<rateslib.instruments.BaseDerivative.rate>`.
 Keeping a consistent function name across all *Instruments* allows any of them to be used within a